pchoi-edr/TechEngr-C360-LOS-API/api-transfer-protocol.md

 characters whose code points fall within range permitted by seven-bit ASCII.
 Your application must respect all such specifications when constructing HTTP requests.

+## Limitations on Email Address Lengths

+There is currently no universally accepted maximum length for an email address.
+RFC 3696 limits the total length of an email address to 320 octets, but this theoretical maximum is further limited in practice by RFC 2821 to 256 octets (which itself is likely erroneous, due to a failure to take into account the data format of the `Path` token in its grammar--correcting this yields a maximum length of 254 octets instead).

+In general, the maximum practical limit on the length of an email address is probably 254 characters.

+The LOS API does not universally use even this lower maximum theoretical length in its internal representations of email addresses.
+However, due to the impracticality of such extremely long email addresses, no difficulty in representing email addresses currently in use in the wild has yet been encountered.

+For most purposes where an email address is used within the LOS API, a general limit of 100 octets can be assumed, since this is the limit enforced for registered users of the Collateral360 platform.